How our subscribers use PortVision

 A trade association used PortVision to demonstrate the impact of inland waterway obstructions and lock closures to the global supply chain.

 The Port of San Diego uses PortVision to automate the reporting of maximum vessel speeds for vessels transiting from 20 nm to the sea buoy.
 The Vessel Speed Reduction program is a voluntary program designed to recognize those operators who reduce emissions by slowing to 12 knots when transiting near the Port.
-For more details on the VSR program, click here.
+For more details , click here.

 A waterborne terminal was performing major dock repair and wanted to be notified when large vessels would be passing the dock so that safety precautions could be enacted.
 PortVision was configured to automatically trigger an audible and visual alarm at the dock whenever large vessels were transiting toward the terminal at a speed of over 5 knots.